Huawei Cloud Deployment Manual

 Install node-local-dns plugin

-- Enable DNS Config injection functionality
+- Enable DNS Config Injection function

 Note

-for the DNS cache feature to function.
+Add the label node-local-dns-injection=enabled to the namespace for the DNS cache feature to work.

-Uninstall ICAgent plugin (optional)
+Delete ICAgent plugin (Optional)

-3.4 Step Four: Cache Service¶
+3.4 Step Four - Cache Service¶

 - Distributed caching service (Redis version).

-- Set a Redis password.
+- Set the Redis password.

-3.5 Step Five: InfluxDB¶
+3.5 Step Five - InfluxDB¶

 - Name: Cloud Database GaussDB(for influx)